thombashi/pytablewriter/docs/pages/examples/table_format/text/toml.rst

 ----------------------------
 |TomlTableWriter| class can write a
 `TOML <https://github.com/toml-lang/toml>`__
-format table to the |stream| from a matrix of data.
+format table to the |stream| from a data matrix.

 :Sample Code:
     .. code-block:: python